 Home of fabrics and pottery

 Other than tourism, the main products in the province are piña and abaca.
-These products can be made out into fabrics like place mats, bags, wall decors, fans etc. Piña is a fine fabric to make into clothes, making it the Queen of Philippine Fabrics.
-Aklan has vast amount of red clay from Lezo that are used to make pots, vases and various novelty items.
+These products can be made out of fabrics like placemats, bags, wall decors, fans etc. Piña is a fine fabric to make into clothes, making it the Queen of Philippine Fabrics.
+Aklan has a vast amount of red clay from Lezo that are used to make pots, vases, and various novelty items.

 Make sure to include the third week of January in your vacation schedule.
 You wouldn’t want to miss the Ati-Atihan in Kalibo.
 A frenzied event to celebrate the feast of Sto.
 Niño.
 Participants don colorful costumes while their bodies and faces are painted black with grotesque designs to dance in synch with the drumbeats in the streets.

-For any travel inquiry or issues encountered, you can contact the local tourism office.
+For any travel inquiry or other concerns, you can contact the local tourism office.